 Let's start where I started, long ago in a galaxy far far away -- by which I mean, the preconciliar Roman Catholic Church, which, there having been lots of councils to be pre- to, means pre-Vatican II.

 The Jerome Of My Younger Days.

 Here's what I recall from those days.
 We used an official Bible in Latin, and our English versions were made from the Latin, and that Latin Bible was the Latin translation of St Jerome, often called the Vulgate.
-Protestants didn't do that.
+Vulgate?
+What's that, looks like vulgar, something dirty in it?
+No, the name comes from the Latin word for ordinary people, vulgus, since it was into the language there and then of ordinary people, Latin.
+Protestants didn't use it.
 They had the King James Bible, translated from Hebrew and Greek, not translated from a translation into Latin, and, it was claimed by those who claimed it, therefore more accurate.

 Not so, we were told, or at least I remember being told.
 St Jerome, for one thing, was a saint, a term not at least as yet applicable to modern Biblical scholars.
 And, he was much closer in time to the Biblical, particularly the New Testament, authors, which meant his understanding of the languages was more immediate and not from scholarly studies centuries later.
 And also, he worked from better sources than we have, including texts that no longer exist.
 Therefore, in using Jerome's Latin Bible, we are using a source altogether more trustworthy than the much later sources and scholarship of the Protestant Bible translations.

 The Historical Jerome versus The Jerome Of Faith.